pangeasi/lane-scheduler-react/README.md

 A flexible, drag-and-drop scheduler component for React with full TypeScript support.

+**Unit Agnostic**: This library doesn't assume any specific unit of measurement.
+Slots represent abstract spaces that can be mapped to any unit - time intervals, physical spaces, resource allocations, or any other sequential organization system.

 ## � [Interactive Documentation](https://pangeasi.github.io/lane-scheduler-react/)

 Explore the complete Storybook documentation with interactive examples, API reference, and usage guides!